pcc.edu/programs/criminal-justice/

 CJA 244.
 Tactical Communication in Crisis Incidents.
 3 Credits.

-This course focuses on police intervention in the lives of people in the midst of an emotional or physical crisis in the manner designed to minimize or prevent violence while gaining control of the situation.
-Emphasized are verbal and non-verbal communication techniques and skills utilized to calm the client and gain compliance helping to lead to a successful and safe resolution.
-Prerequisites: Placement into WR 121Z (or instructor permission).
+Focuses on police intervention in the lives of people in the midst of a crisis to minimize or prevent violence and gain control of a situation.
+Covers verbal and non-verbal communication techniques to lead to a successful and safe resolution.
+Prerequisites: CJA 101 or CJA 111.
 Audit available.

 CJA 250.
 Human Trafficking.
 3 Credits.

 Introduces the dynamics of human trafficking.
 Addresses impact on survivors and society through control, manipulation and exploitation of victims from a third party exploiter.
 Explores the complicated dynamics of human trafficking (especially sex trafficking), including how to identify it and best practices when working with survivors.
-Investigates how intersections of oppression contribute to trafficking.
-Prerequisites: WR 121Z or any writing course for which WR 121Z is a prerequisite.
+Prerequisites: WR 121Z.
 Audit available.

 CJA 265.
 Community Reentry for Offenders.
 3 Credits.

-Provides an overview of the role and responsibilities of the community jail and prison in preparing offenders for reentry into a lawful place within the community.
+Provides an overview of the role and responsibilities of correctional facility administrators in preparing offenders for reentry into society.
 Covers the steps necessary to prepare the offender for release, offender skills assessment processes, brokering employment opportunities and resources as well as other methods to support offenders while returning to positive lawful roles in the community.
-Prerequisites: CJA 113 and WR 121Z.
+Prerequisites: CJA 113.
 Audit available.

 CJA 266.
 Intro to Probation & Parole.
 3 Credits.